AntoniaSophia/CarND-Traffic-Sign-Classifier-Project/solution/P2_writeup_Antonia.md

 * validation set accuracy of 0.97 (see cell 14)
 * test set accuracy of 0.943 (see cell 14)

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

 I have chosen a well known architecture
 * What architecture was chosen? --> the LeNet archicture which was presented in the lesson 9:
 * Why did you believe it would be relevant to the traffic sign application? --> to be honest I didn't even think about that question before.... upps....
 I guess I strongly assumed that the lesson would not present a "wrong" approach at the beginning.